Redocly/redocly-cli-cookbook/rulesets/spec-compliant/README.md

 - `no-unresolved-refs` (debatable): ["The referenced structure MUST be in the form of a Path Item Object."](https://spec.openapis.org/oas/latest.html#fixed-fields-6)
 - `spec-components-invalid-map-name`: ["All the fixed fields declared above are objects that MUST use keys that match the regular expression: ^\[a-zA-Z0-9\.\-_\]+$."](https://spec.openapis.org/oas/latest.html#fixed-fields-5)

-Please, feel free to comment in the [corresponding issue](https://github.com/Redocly/redocly-cli/issues/1331) if you have elements against the debatable rules.
+Please, feel free to open issues or pull requests to suggest updates or additions to this ruleset.